Taking a Break from MIT

 As with all fraternities, PKT is a social organization.
 We recognize the need to take a break from MIT.
 After all, there is more to college than academics.
 To help us enjoy these years, we fill our social calendar with a healthy balance of social events.

 These are the backbone of Phi Kappa Theta’s social calendar as they occur every Friday, and have a pre-party and post-party type atmosphere.
-Often they have themes like swing dancing, smoothies, or karaoke, which give a lot of versatility in providing a varied social atmosphere, but the important part is just hanging out, having fun, and meeting some new people or catching up with old friends.
+Often they have themes like bachata dancing, smoothies, or karaoke, which give a lot of versatility in providing a varied social atmosphere, but the important part is just hanging out, having fun, and meeting some new people or catching up with old friends.

-Twice a semester, we dress to impress, grab a date, and hold a formal dinner at a nice restaurant in Boston.
+Twice a year, we dress to impress, grab a date, and hold a formal dinner at a nice restaurant in Boston.
 These events are a classy alternative to our weekly social hours or parties.